History of Donovan Mitchell in Timeline

 On January 16, 2020, Donovan Mitchell tied his career-high 46 points in a 138–132 overtime loss to the Pelicans.

-On March 11, 2020, Donovan Mitchell and teammate Rudy Gobert tested positive for COVID-19, resulting in the NBA suspending its season.
+On March 11, 2020, Donovan Mitchell tested positive for COVID-19, leading to the NBA suspending its season.

-On August 17, 2020, Donovan Mitchell scored 57 points in a 125–135 overtime loss to the Nuggets, the third most in playoff history.
+On August 17, 2020, Donovan Mitchell scored 57 points in a playoff game against the Nuggets.

-During the shortened 2020 off-season, Donovan Mitchell signed a five-year rookie extension with the Jazz, paying him at least $163 million with an incentivized maximum of $195 million.
+During the shortened 2020 off-season, Mitchell signed a five-year rookie extension with the Jazz.

 On February 23, 2021, Donovan Mitchell was named a Western Conference reserve for the 2021 NBA All-Star Game, marking his second consecutive All-Star selection.